Avimaslow/Windows11Dashboard/README.md

    ![Dashboard Map Percentage for Each Location](https://github.com/Avimaslow/Windows11Dashboard/blob/main/screenshots/PercentageCompleteEachLocation.png)

-## Stakeholder Dashboard Overview
+## Stakeholder Dashboard

 This page provides a high-level view of Windows 11 upgrade progress across the organization.
 It is designed to give stakeholders an immediate understanding of overall performance, completion rates, and key areas of focus.

-Top Metrics
+### Top Metrics
-Number of Assets – Total devices in scope for upgrade.
+- **Number of Assets** – Total devices in scope for upgrade
-Closed RITMs – Number of upgrade requests successfully completed.
+- **Closed RITMs** – Number of upgrade requests successfully completed
-% Complete – Overall progress percentage based on total assets.
+- **% Complete** – Overall progress percentage based on total assets
-Weekly Closed – Devices upgraded within the current week.
+- **Weekly Closed** – Devices upgraded within the current week

-Breakdowns & Drill-Downs
+### Breakdowns & Drill-Downs
-Top Ten Locations – Highlights sites with the most remaining open RITMs, allowing leaders to see where attention is needed.
+- **Top Ten Locations** – Highlights sites with the most remaining open RITMs, showing where attention is needed
-Closed by Quarter/Month/Week – Breaks down upgrade completions by timeframe and device type (desktops, laptops, monitors).
+- **Closed by Quarter/Month/Week** – Breakdowns by timeframe and device type (desktop, laptop, monitor)
-Closed RITMs by Technician – Shows which teams or individuals are closing the most tickets.
+- **Closed RITMs by Technician** – Identifies which teams or individuals are closing the most tickets
-Domain Summary – Aggregates upgrades by business domain (e.g., Transit, Metro-North, LIRR), linking technical progress to organizational impact.
+- **Domain Summary** – Aggregates upgrades by business domain (e.g., Transit, Metro-North, LIRR)
-Status Overview – Displays closed versus in-progress work, providing transparency into pipeline health.
+- **Status Overview** – Shows closed versus in-progress work, providing transparency into pipeline health
-Exclusions – Identifies assets outside upgrade scope (e.g., specialized systems), ensuring expectations are managed.
+- **Exclusions** – Lists assets outside upgrade scope (e.g., specialized systems)

-Interactive Map
+### Interactive Map
-Each bubble represents a location, with size corresponding to number of assets.
+- Each bubble represents a location, with size corresponding to the number of assets
-Stakeholders can visually identify hotspots, track completion percentages, and explore specific regions.
+- Stakeholders can identify hotspots, track completion percentages, and explore regions interactively

-Filters & Search
+### Filters & Search
-Slice data by location, device type, or completion percentage.
+- Filter by location, device type, or completion percentage
-Search by RITM or serial number to investigate specific devices.
+- Search by RITM or serial number to drill into specific devices

  ![Stakeholder Page](https://github.com/Avimaslow/Windows11Dashboard/blob/main/screenshots/StakeholdersPage1.png)